enzet/Emmio/README.md

   1. whether you know at least one meaning of this word (press <kbd>y</kbd> or
      <kbd>Enter</kbd>),
-  2. wheter you don’t know any meaning of this word (press <kbd>n</kbd>),
+  2. whether you don’t know any meaning of the word (press <kbd>n</kbd>),
-  3. or the word is often used as a proper name or doesn’t exist at all (press
+  3. whether the word is commonly used as a proper name or isn’t valid (press
      <kbd>-</kbd>).

 Press <kbd>q</kbd> to finish.

 After completion, the algorithm provides a non-negative number called _rate_, that indicates your vocabulary level.
-A score of 0 means you don't know any words in the language, while infinity means you know every word in the frequency list.
+A score of 0 means you don’t know any words in the language, while infinity means you know every word in the frequency list.
 This rate is most useful for tracking your learning progress and comparing vocabulary levels between different users using the same